-As with any horse problem, the first thing you need to ask yourself is 'why is this problem happening'.
+As with any horse problem, the first thing you need to ask yourself is "why is this problem happening?"
 Because horse's hooves grow at a slow rate, about one centimeter (slightly less than 1/2 inch) per month, hoof cracks can take a long time to grow out once they get started.
-Finding the answer to the question is less time consuming, expensive and frustrating then just trying different random solutions.
+Finding the answer to the question is less time consuming, expensive, and frustrating than just trying different random solutions.

-Hoof cracks are named for the area of the hoof they are located, or the suspected cause: quarter cracks, heel cracks, toe cracks, sand cracks, bar cracks, grass cracks
+Hoof cracks are named for the area of the hoof they are located, or the suspected cause: quarter cracks, heel cracks, toe cracks, sand cracks, bar cracks, and grass cracks.

 Hoof cracks can travel horizontally or vertically.
 Horizontal cracks and lines on all four hooves may be a sign of nutritional deficiencies.
 Short horizontal cracks may indicate a hoof abscess has erupted through the coronet band at the top of the hoof.
 As the hoof grows out, the crack grows down the hoof.
 As it reaches the free edge, it may cause the hoof to chip.

 If only one foot is affected, nutritional deficiencies can be ruled out.
 If only the front hooves are involved, suspect concussion cracks from hard surfaces.
 If the horse is traveling over hard surfaces a lot, then back hooves may also crack.
 Cracks in the front hooves may also be a sign of contracted heels.